tztechno/tz_gaussian_splatting/README.md

 # tz_gaussian_splatting

+## about dounut.html

-Yes, 3D Gaussian Splatting is a cutting-edge technology that is actually being used in animation production!
+3D Gaussian Splatting is a cutting-edge technology that is actually being used in animation production!
 The interactive example I created shows the basic concept of this technology, but it is used in a more advanced form in real-world animation production.

 Real-world applications in animation: